 • In an ideal world, everyone would have lots of hands-on experiences to help them internalize ideas related to number, would always learn at their own pace, on their own schedule, and would have access to tutors and mentors who love math and love helping people find a good path to follow in order to learn it.

 This is not that world - many students learned math from teachers who were themselves uncomfortable with it.
-(I’d guess about 4 out of 5 people are uncomfortable with math, and elementary teachers probably aren’t much different than the general population in this.)
+(I’d guess about 4 out of 5 people are uncomfortable with math, and elementary teachers probably aren’t any better than the general population in this.)
 Those teachers were not able to explain math concepts in a way that made them make sense, and were often tense and would do ineffective things like requiring students to follow the book’s method.
 So the cycle of discomfort continues.

 • Math concepts build on the ones before in a way that’s not seen in any other subject area.
 Even with good teachers, if you miss a few months in third grade (for example), that hole may cause you grief forever.
 If you recognize that there are holes in your past learning, it will be especially helpful to work with a good tutor or mentor to fill them in.